skaes/rvm-patchsets/README.md

 ### Step 2

-Reinstall the rubies you want to patch:
+If you want to simply replace your normal rubies with patched versions, reinstall them with the following commands:

     rvm reinstall 1.9.3 --patch railsexpress
     rvm reinstall 2.0.0 --patch railsexpress
     rvm reinstall 2.1.7 --patch railsexpress
     rvm reinstall 2.2.3 --patch railsexpress

-Alternatively, you can pass the ruby version to reinstall to the install script:

-    ./install.sh 2.1.5

-IF you don't want to mess up your vanilla rubies, pass a -n flag to rvm when installing the patches:
+If you don't want to mess up your vanilla rubies, pass a `-n` flag to rvm when installing the patches:

     rvm install 1.9.3 --patch railsexpress -n railsexpress rvm install 2.0.0 --patch railsexpress -n railsexpress rvm install 2.1.7 --patch railsexpress -n railsexpress rvm install 2.2.3 --patch railsexpress -n railsexpress

+or use rvm's name parsing magic:

+    rvm install 1.9.3-railsexpress --patch railsexpress
+    rvm install 2.0.0-railsexpress --patch railsexpress
+    rvm install 2.1.7-railsexpress --patch railsexpress
+    rvm install 2.2.3-railsexpress --patch railsexpress

 This will then require you to specify the ruby version for rvm like so: